openTdataCH/poc_transportapi_over_odpch/README.md

 - from (required): Specifies the departure location of the connection (e.g. "Lausanne")
 - to (required): Specifies the arrival location of the connection (e.g. "Genève")
+  - BPUIC as from/to parameter should be prefered, since location look ups is taking the first entry, if there are many
 - date: Date of the connection, in the format YYYY-MM-DD (e.g. 2017-01-06)
 - time: Time of the connection, in the format hh:mm (e.g. 17:30)
 - isArrivalTime: defaults to 0, if set to 1 the passed date and time is the arrival time (e.g. 1)